azukimochi/liri-node-app/README.md

 # liri-node-app

-This is a command line node application called LIRI.
+This is a **command line node application** called LIRI.

-This node application was created using NodeJS, JavaScript, and NPM.
+This node application was created using Node.js, JavaScript, and NPM.
 You will need to use your Terminal/Bash to make requests and retrieve responses.

 The creator of this application is azukimochi and she can be contacted via https://github.com/azukimochi.